 You both make the decisions and choose your outcomes.
 The mediator guides you and provides legal information as needed.
 You can take legal advice if you have a solicitor alongside the mediation process.

-- It is usually much less expensive that court proceedings;
+- It is usually much less expensive than court proceedings

 We offer a fixed fee for your individual meeting.
 The joint sessions are charged at the mediator’s hourly rate per couple, i.e. if you agree to share the mediator’s costs equally you pay for time charged at half of our mediator’s hourly rate.